 What alternative would you suggest?

 A simple step would be scaling up our current approach and educating people about nutrition.
-We are planning to train 1400 school teachers in Pimpri Chinchwad Municipal Corporation on how to improve a child’s health without tonics or tablets in the 3rd week of August.
+We are planning to train 1400 school teachers in Pimpri Chinchwad Municipal Corporation on how to improve a child’s health without tonics or tablets in the 3

 We’ve also informed the government of the current problems of fluoride consumption.
 As long as its consumption is high (which can be tested by measuring fluoride in urine), no amount of tablets is going to solve anything.
 Withdrawal of fluoride on the other hand permits the regeneration of microvilli in the gut which improves the absorption of nutrients from the diet and haemoglobin levels improve.